-Non-Destructive Testing on the Lime Hydrater Plates to Test for SCC
+Non-Destructive SCC Testing on the Lime Hydrator Plates

-450 plates in a lime hydrator were reportedly cracking in service.
+We performed failure analysis on 450 plates in a lime hydrator which were cracking in service.
 Hardness and chemical analysis results indicated that the plates met the applicable specification requirements for composition and mechanical properties.
 Magnetic particle evaluations indicated that no surface cracking resulted from forming or welding operations.

 As an actual crack defect was unavailable for analysis, the exact cause of the cracking remained undetermined.
 Stress corrosion cracking (SCC) was suspected.